ddceruti/tt-storage/README.md

 cd tt-storage
-mamba env create -n tt-storage python=3.12 mamba activate tt-storage pip install .
+mamba env create -n tt-storage python=3.12 mamba activate tt-storage pip install -r requirements.txt
 ```

 ### Solver

 #### Gurobi

-The results in the paper were obtained with the commercial solver gurobi.
+The results in the paper were obtained with the commercial solver gurobi version 11.
 A free academic license is available and can be installed by following
 the documentation [here](https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python-).